Scior/Linna/README.md

 ### Import once

-If you don't want to `import` in each file, hold an instance in `AppDelegate.swift` or some global file .
+If you don't want to `import` in each file, hold an instance of `Linna` in `AppDelegate.swift` or some global file.

 ```swift
 let linna = Linna() // here